 Implementation Over the Past Five Years

-The CVWD water conservation phase was changed from Phase 1.a to Phase I with adoption of Resolution No. 460 on June 16, 2020.
+The CVWD water conservation phase was changed from Phase I to Phase 1.a with adoption of Resolution No. 490 on May 17, 2022.
 CLAWA Ordinance No. 59 has not changed in the past five years.
-Since 2015, CVWD has actively pursued incidents of water waste, which are investigated by staff and depending on the nature of the situation, are noticed to the property owner, repaired, or disconnected in cases of excessive leakage.
+Since 2020, CVWD has actively pursued incidents of water waste, which are investigated by staff and depending on the nature of the situation, are noticed to the property owner, repaired, or disconnected in cases of excessive leakage.

 Planned Implementation to Achieve Future Water Use Targets